HippyHay/linked-blog-starter-md/Real Estate/Level 4/Chapter 2 - Classifications of Agency.md

 Facts of a feather:
 No agency:
+- a party rejecting an offer of representation
 - a party rejecting an offer of representation Universal Agency:
 - the broadest form of agency
 - usually given via a power of attorney